BlendWitTech/mero-jugx/.github/OWNER_ONLY/GITHUB_SETUP.md

 3. Permission: **Write**
 4. After they accept, they can:
    - Push to `development`, `testing`, `production`
-   - Push to all `version-control` branches
+   - Push to all `version-control-*` branches
-   - Invite new collaborators to any `version-control` branch
+   - Invite new collaborators to any `version-control-*` branch

 ### Invite sarbaja